Acute Bronchitis in Children

 In children, the most common cause of bronchitis is a virus, although it can be caused

 by bacteria.
 Acute bronchitis is usually a mild condition.
-When it is caused by a
+Antibiotics should not

 Acute bronchitis may follow the common cold or other viral infections in the upper

 respiratory tract.
-It may also occur in children with chronic sinusitis, allergies,
+It occurs more often in children with chronic sinusitis, allergies,

 or those with enlarged tonsils and adenoids.
 Pneumonia is a complication that can